-A retained agent can often be persuaded to offer better terms and reduce the risk of your paying for a candidate that doesn’t work out.
+While everyone hopes for success there is inevitably the a concern that a hire might leave and a recruitment fee has gone down the drain.
+Because they have banked at least some fee for their efforts a retained agent can often be persuaded to offer better rebate terms and reduce the risk of your paying for a candidate that doesn’t work out.

 From a recruiter’s perspective, “contingency” is a lottery and they will fill a small minority of the roles they fill.
 The success rate is generally around 20%.
 A good recruiter will fill nearly 100% of retained roles (unless they are cancelled).

 It means that they can afford to spend at least 5 times more time on retained roles, often more.
-And if they have retained work then contingency roles are bottom of the priority list.
+And as suggested above if they have retained work then contingency roles are bottom of the priority list.

-Contingency is a false economy.
+Contingency can be a false economy.
 Employers may be lured by the prospect of only paying a fee if they hire, but the risk is poorer service, weaker candidates and greater cost.

 If you would like to discuss how Prism Executive Recruitment can help with your talent acquisition strategy please contact Chris Sale, Managing Director, on 01344 636426 email [email protected] or use our Contact Us form.